-Messrs.
-May and Hammarley were also eligible to receive severance benefits pursuant to their employment agreements in the event of certain terminations of employment.
+Mr. Goodfield is also eligible to receive severance benefits pursuant to their employment agreements in the event of certain terminations of employment.
 For a more detailed description of such benefits, see "Potential Payment upon Termination or Change in Control."

 Restrictive Covenants